brantburnett/couchbase-index-operator/README.md

   name: couchbaseindexset-sample
 spec:
   cluster:
-    manualRef:
+    manual:
       # Name of the CouchbaseCluster resource in Kubernetes
       connectionString: couchbase://cb-example
       # Name of the secret containing username and password keys
       # It must reside in the same namespace as the CouchbaseIndexSet
       secretName: cb-example-auth
-  # Using manualRef the bucketName is not validated before the sync run
+  # Using manual the bucketName is not validated before the sync run
   bucketName: default
   indices:
   - name: example